Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/api-specification/frontend-class-doc.md

 - #### Object avatarInfo
     - An object with fields describing the user's pet like it's name, type, totalXP, last time the user interacted with/fed it.
 - #### Array inventory
     - An array of the items the user owns.
-Primarily consumables for the pet to level up
+Primarily consumables for the pet to level up.

 ### Methods
 - #### setAvatarInfo(avatarObject)
     - Changes the avatarInfo object and rerenders components to reflect changes.
     - Arguments:
-        - avatarObject: the object that will be the new state of avatarInfo
+        - avatarObject: the object that will be the new state of avatarInfo.
     - Return none
 - #### setInventory(inventoryList)
-    -  Changes the inventory array and rerenders components to reflect changes
+    -  Changes the inventory array and rerenders components to reflect changes.
     - Arguments:
-        - inventoryList: the object that will be the new state of inventory
+        - inventoryList: the object that will be the new state of inventory.
     - Return none
 - #### fetchData()
-    - Makes requests to the backend to fetch inventory and avatarInfo information and change the state of avatarInfo and inventory with setAvatarInfo() and setInventory()
+    - Makes requests to the backend to fetch inventory and avatarInfo information and change the state of avatarInfo and inventory with setAvatarInfo() and setInventory().
     - Return none

 ## PetDisplay
-- The PetDisplay component is fixed to the left side of the screen and it displays the user's pet sprite, EXP level, name, etc
+- The PetDisplay component is fixed to the left side of the screen and it displays the user's pet sprite, EXP level, name, etc.
 ### Data fields
 - #### Object avatarInfo
     - [click here](#object-avatarinfo)